 - Maintaining compliance with documentation systems, education, and annual training

 - Addressing the purpose and procedures required for maintaining MSDS, injury and needlestick logs

 - Identifying Worker’s Compensation issues and practice safety protocols

-- Identifying the key components of the HITECH Act that impact practice management processes
+- Identifying the key components of the HITECH Act and Omnibus rules that impact practice management processes

 - Evaluating strategies for required safety, security and privacy protocols

 - Developing a training schedule and action plan for OSHA and HIPAA requirements